onepanelio/core-docs/docs/deployment/single-node/microk8s.md

 multipass launch --name microk8s-vm --mem 4G --disk 40G
 ```

-You can now find the IP address which has been allocated.
-Running:
+You can now find the IP address which has been allocated by running:

 ```bash
 multipass list